+In Onward!
 Onward!
-Onward!
-Onward! by Jiang Zhi (b.1971, Yuanjiang, China), a large-scale installation as part of the group exhibition There is no ‘I’ in Team, a unique opportunity to see the work of an extraordinary and vibrant new generation of Chinese artists (mainland China, Hong Kong, Taiwan and Macau), working in moving image, sound and installation art, arguably the most prolific and strongest type of work being created in China at the time.
+Onward!, Jiang Zhi’s work takes the form of a large-scale installation, and was featured as part of the group exhibition There is no ‘I’ in Team.
+The exhibition served as a unique opportunity to showcase the works of an extraordinary and vibrant new generation of Chinese artists from mainland China, Hong Kong, Taiwan, and Macau, all of whom are leading the charge in the global contemporary art scene, particularly through moving image, sound, and installation art.
+These artists represent a prolific wave of creation, reflecting the growing power and influence of Chinese culture and artistic production on the global stage.

 向前!向前!向前!Onward!
 Onward!
 Onward!
 2006.
 Copyright and courtesy of the artist.